inertiajs-revamped/inertia/docs/src/guide/getting-started/quick-start.md

 ## What's next?

-* To learn about a projects structure, read more about the [core concepts](/guide/getting-started/core-concepts).
+* To learn about our [project structure](/guide/basics/project-structure) convention, read the basics.
-* To learn more about the our starter-kits read [Preset CLI](/api/preset-cli).
+* To learn more about our starter kits, read [Preset CLI](/api/preset-cli).

 ::: tip